BYLAWS OF THE BOARD OF TRUSTEES (View / Download .PDF)

 Meetings may be postponed if a poll of members indicated that a quorum cannot be in attendance.

-A quorum shall consist of a majority of the full Board.
-A Trustee must be present at a meeting to have his/her vote counted.
+A quorum shall consist of a majority (seven members) of the full Board (twelve members).
+A Trustee must be present – either in person or virtually (in accordance with the New York State Open Meetings Law) – at a meeting to have the member’s vote counted.

 Upon the adopted motion of any trustee at any meeting, the Board may adjourn to Executive Session for such purposes as are authorized by law.
 The motion for Executive Session shall state the reason for the Session.